Higher-dimensional Einstein gravity: Black hole uniqueness

 In four dimensions, Hawking proved that the topology of the event horizon of a non-rotating black hole must be spherical.
 Because the proof uses the Gauss–Bonnet theorem, it does not generalize to higher dimensions.
 The discovery of black ring solutions in five dimensions shows that other topologies are allowed in higher dimensions, but it is unclear precisely which topologies are allowed.
 It has been shown that the horizon must be of positive Yamabe type, meaning that it must admit a metric of positive scalar curvature.

+Applications in string theory and quantum gravity

+Higher-dimensional gravity appears in string theory and M-theory as a central element for mathematical consistency, where extra dimensions are essential for mathematical consistency.
+In these frameworks, gravity is inherently higher-dimensional, while standard model forces are often confined to lower-dimensional hypersurfaces known as branes.

+Compactification mechanisms, such as Calabi–Yau manifolds in string theory, reduce the apparent number of dimensions to four at observable scales.
+The geometry and topology of the compactified dimensions may influence the properties of particles and interactions in the effective four-dimensional theory.

+Higher-dimensional solutions are also important in the context of the AdS/CFT correspondence, a conjectured duality between gravity in anti-de Sitter space and a conformal field theory on its boundary.
+In this context, black hole solutions in higher dimensions correspond to thermal states in the dual quantum field theory and have been applied to study strongly coupled systems in condensed matter and nuclear physics.